Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 Tip #6: Flexibility, Every Day

 Focusing mainly on music is good.
 That said, most trumpeters benefit from some kind of embouchure-specific practice each day.
-But don’t worry, it doesn’t have to be time-consuming or hellaciously boring.
+But here’s the good news: it doesn’t have to be time-consuming or hellaciously boring.

-Each day, I spend ten minutes on the goal of improving embouchure flexibility.
+These days, I spend my ten minutes each morning on the goal of improving embouchure flexibility.
 To me, embouchure flexibility (and strength) just means being able to play loud and soft and across intervals of increasing width with a good tone.

 On one day, I practice into the pedal range, striving to connect those notes back up into the staff and beyond.
 On alternating days, I practice exercises based on the following example.
-As the fundamental exercise becomes comfortable, either alter (adding repeats or increasing the interval width, for instance) or replace them to keep progressing.
+As your chosen exercise becomes comfortable, replace it with something more challenging to keep progressing without adding practice time.

 Tip #7: Record Yourself